Malaga - Things to See

 Almost opposite the bullring, on the Avenida de Pries, is the entrance to the English Cemetery.
 A Protestant burial ground since 1830, the terraced hillside contains the graves of more than 1000 people and is a fascinating place to visit, especially for lovers of social history.

 Málaga's colorful market, the Mercado de Atarazanas, is one of the most appealing in all Andalucía.
 The stalls sell fresh fish, meat, spices, deli items, fruits and vegetables; the latter according to what is in season.
-The typical 19th-century iron structure, reformed in 2010 incorporates the original Puerta de Atarazanas, the exquisitely crafted 14th-century Moorish gate than once connected the city with the port.
+The typical 19th-century iron structure also incorporates the original Puerta de Atarazanas, the exquisitely crafted 14th-century Moorish gate than once connected the city with the port.
 Walking into the market through this arch you will be equally impressed by the magnificent stained glass windows.

 The Palacio Episcopal (Bishop's Palace), which faces the cathedral's main entrance, has one of the most stunning facades in the city and makes an evocative setting for temporary art and sculpture exhibits.
 The gardens nearby are a photographers delight.